andrelago13/andrelago13.github.io/index.md

 During the summer of 2016 I was a Software Engineering Intern at Google, London.

 For a little over 3 months I worked on the Android for Work team, on projects related to Android media and cross-user content access.
+I also got to work on public features released on Android O, particularly the ability for users to add custom ringtones from any audio file.
+This feature was reported in [an article by Android Police](http://www.androidpolice.com/2017/03/23/android-o-feature-spotlight-easily-add-custom-ringtones-alarm-sounds-notification-sounds/) and my commits can be seen under the public [AOSP GitHub mirror repository](https://github.com/aosp-mirror/platform_frameworks_base/commits/master/media/java/android/media/RingtoneManager.java).
+I also talked about the work done during this internship [in one of my blog posts](/blog/my-work-at-google).

 Working on Android was very exciting for a lot of different reasons.
 First, it is a billion-user product, so knowing that my code would end up in the hands of so many people was thrilling.
 Also, I also loved the Android OS and its development environment, so being able to improve a product that I already loved made me even more passionate about the impact I made.
 Finally, knowing that my code had to be bullet-proof to security exploits made me have to focus on security a lot more, and think very well about how to implement features before actually coding them.